zhenning/riak_wiki/pages/Riak/Developers/Client-Implementation-Guide/PBC-API/PBC-Index.md

 Request

-Here we look for any exact matches of "chicken" on an "animal_bin" index for a bucked named "farm".
+Here we look for any exact matches of "chicken" on an "animal_bin" index for a bucket named "farm".

 ```bash
 RpbIndexReq protoc decode: